 G7 Master certification is awarded to packaging manufacturers whose printing facilities achieve visual consistency and quality across different print processes and devices.
 This certification is granted by Idealliance, a global association of graphic communication professionals, based on the G7 methodology—a set of specifications for calibrating printing presses and proofing systems.

+This certification means you can expect reliable and high-quality color output that meets your exacting requirements.
 Notably, G7 Master certification comes in three tiers, each with varying requirements, depending on scope and project complexity: Grayscale, Targeted, and Colorspace.

 You’ll quickly learn there are multiple design certifications relevant to packaging suppliers.
-Each one provides you additional assurance.
+Each one provides you with additional assurance.

 A rigorous certification process for printing facilities, becoming a Pantone Certified Printer requires stringent examination of every aspect of their color operations, from design and prepress to the ink kitchen and pressroom.
 This lets you know that the facility follows the best practices for color management and quality control, and can match one of the G7-based color spaces, such as GRACoL or SWOP.